-We advise parents in letters about the dangers of children using social media sites (the School does not allow them but parents need to monitor their children's online activities at home) and alert them to any inappropriate websites that we feel they should be made aware of.
-All parents and carers of pupils of any age are invited to our regular talks on internet safety delivered by Childnet International, SWGfL and our own staff.
+We advise parents in letters about the risks of children using social media sites (the School does not allow them but parents need to monitor their children's online activities at home) and alert them to any inappropriate websites that we feel they should be made aware of.
+All parents and carers of pupils of any age are invited to our regular talks on internet safety delivered by Childnet International, the NSPCC, SWGfL and our own staff.
 Parents are encouraged to report any concerns regarding inappropriate internet sites or communication to both the school and to the Child Exploitation Online Protection Centre, CEOP.
-Direct links to this organisation and g.
-The management of personal data in line with statutory requirements h.
-Guidance on official and parental photographs in school

-Childnet International are on the school website and letters are sent to parents drawing their attention to this.
+Direct links to this organisation and Childnet International are on the school website and letters are sent to parents drawing their attention to this.